MicrosoftDocs/win32/desktop-src/direct3d10/id3dx10mesh-committodevice.md

-﻿---
+---
-Description: 'Commit any changes made to a mesh to the device so that the changes can be rendered.
-This should be called after a mesh''s data is altered and before it is rendered.
+Description: Commit any changes made to a mesh to the device so that the changes can be rendered.
+This should be called after a meshs data is altered and before it is rendered.
 A mesh cannot be rendered unless it is committed to the device.
-See remarks.' ms.assetid: '26927553-d1d8-4745-85ad-a8a6fe949306'
+See remarks. ms.assetid: 26927553-d1d8-4745-85ad-a8a6fe949306
-title: 'ID3DX10Mesh::CommitToDevice method'
+title: ID3DX10MeshCommitToDevice method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DX10Mesh::CommitToDevice method